patrickbucher/docs/weinberg/how-software-is-built.md

 > No matter how it looks, everyone is _trying_ to be helpful.

-This model takes away the blame and lets us look at the true dynamics, i.e. beyond anybody's intention.
+This model takes away the blame and lets us look at the true dynamics, i.e. beyond anybody’s intention.

-Mental models can't be eliminated, but only replaced by better ones (_Principle of Addition_):
+Mental models can’t be eliminated, but only replaced by better ones (_Principle of Addition_):

 > The best way to reduce ineffective behaviour is by adding a more effective